mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some common failure modes of an inductor?

 ## Physics/Chemistry
-Basic physics/chemistry questions, not including device physics or basic circuit physics which has their own sections.
+Basic physics/chemistry questions, not including device physics or basic circuit physics which have their own sections.

 - What is a conductor/insulator/semiconductor?
 - What is the skin effect?